randomaccess2023/KPC_IM_128_64/README.md

 'filename_tif8_block2.txt' contains the addresses of 191 WSIs.

 By using 'random_patch_creation.ipynb' script, randomly patches can be created from 191 WSIs.
 Here, we have presented code for creating 128x128 patches but with minor changes, 64x64 patches can also be created.
-We have mentioned where to change in the script.
-Additionally, We have shown the WSIs in Figure 2 of the main manuscript in the paper here.
+We have mentioned where to change in the script to create 64x64 patches.
+Additionally, We have shown the WSIs in Figure 2 of the main manuscript in the paper also.